UtopianFuture/UtopianFuture.github.io/linux-note/others.md

 ![Returning from interrupts and exceptions](/home/guanshun/gitlab/UFuture.github.io/image/ret_from_fork.png)

 Initially, the `ebx` register stores **the address of the descriptor of the process being replaced by the child** (usually the parent’s process descriptor); this value is passed to the `schedule_tail()` function as a parameter.
 When that function returns, `ebx` is reloaded with the `current`’s process descriptor address.
 Then the `ret_from_fork()` function checks the value of the `ptrace` field of the `current` (at offset 24 of the process descriptor).
 If the field is not null, the `fork( )`, `vfork( )`, or `clone( )` system call is traced, so the `syscall_trace( )` function is invoked to notify the debugging process.

+### CFS

+The **Completely Fair Scheduler** (**CFS**) is a default process scheduler of the tasks of the `SCHED_NORMAL` class (i.e., tasks that have no real-time execution constraints).
+It handles CPU resource allocation for executing processes, and aims to maximize overall CPU utilization while also maximizing interactive performance.

+### runqueue

+The run queue may contain priority values for each process, which will be used by the scheduler to determine **which process to run next**.
+To ensure each program has a fair share of resources, each one is run for some time period (quantum) before it is paused and placed back into the run queue.
+When a program is stopped to let another run, the program with the highest priority in the run queue is then allowed to execute.

+Processes are also removed from the run queue when they ask to *sleep*, are waiting on a resource to become available, or have been terminated.

+Each CPU in the system is given a run queue, which maintains both an active and expired array of processes.
+Each array contains 140 (one for each priority level) pointers to doubly linked lists, which in turn reference all processes with the given priority.
+The scheduler selects the next process from the active array with highest priority.